Braden Medicare Insurance' Top 10 Most Frequently Asked Questions About Medicare

 WHEN DO I SIGN UP FOR MEDICARE

 Everyone should start researching Medicare when they are 64-1/2.
-That gives them plenty of time to determine what Medicare Plan they believe will fit them the best, but; also for them to decide if makes more sense to stay with their employers plan(If they are working past 65) or to enroll in Medicare.
-It is extremely important that everyone who is 65 and that works for a company with less than 100 Employees enroll in Medicare at 65 to avoid Part B Penalties for not having Credible Coverage.
+That gives them plenty of time to determine which Medicare Plan they believe will fit them best, and to decide whether it makes more sense to stay with their employer's plan (if they are working past 65) or to enroll in Medicare.
+Everyone who is 65 and works for a company with fewer than 100 Employees must enroll in Medicare at 65 to avoid Part B Penalties for not having Credible Coverage.

 ENROLLING IN MEDICARE